sass/sass/proposal/package-importer.d.ts.md

 2. `style` condition in package.json `exports`.

-3. If no subpath, then find root export:
+3. If there is not a subpath, then find the root export:

    1. `sass` key at package.json root.